Subordinate Courts

 Pendency Crisis and E-Courts Project

-The subordinate judiciary faces a severe pendency crisis.
-As of 2024, over 4.5 crore cases are pending in subordinate courts across India, constituting about 87% of total case pendency in the country.
-District and subordinate courts have approximately 25,000 sanctioned judicial positions, of which about 5,000 are typically vacant at any given time.
-The judge-to-population ratio in India is approximately 21 per million, compared to 107 in the US, 51 in the UK, and 75 in Canada.
-The Law Commission (120th Report, 1987) recommended increasing the judge-to-population ratio to 50 per million.
-The E-Courts Project, launched in 2007 under the National e-Governance Plan, aims to leverage technology to improve court functioning.
-Phase I (2007-2015) focused on computerization of courts.
-Phase II (2015-2023) established the National Judicial Data Grid (NJDG), enabling online access to case status, cause lists, and orders.
-Phase III (from 2023) focuses on transitioning to e-filing, virtual hearings, and paperless courts.
-The NJDG is a transformative initiative that provides real-time data on case pendency, disposal rates, and case types across all courts in India.
-The COVID-19 pandemic accelerated the adoption of virtual hearings, which have now become a permanent feature of court proceedings.
+Over 4.5 crore cases are pending in subordinate courts, constituting about 87% of total national pendency.
+About 25,000 judicial positions are sanctioned, with roughly 5,000 typically vacant.
+India's judge-to-population ratio stands at approximately 21 per million, compared to 107 (US), 51 (UK), and 75 (Canada).
+The Law Commission (120th Report, 1987) recommended increasing the ratio to 50 per million.
+The E-Courts Project (launched 2007) aims to modernize court functioning.
+Phase I (2007-2015) computerized courts.
+Phase II (2015-2023) created the National Judicial Data Grid (NJDG), enabling online case status, cause lists, and order access.
+Phase III (from 2023) focuses on e-filing, virtual hearings, and paperless courts.
+COVID-19 accelerated virtual hearing adoption.
+The 4.5 crore pendency figure, the 21-per-million judge ratio, and the NJDG are current-affairs-relevant facts.

 Family Courts and Specialized Courts